 Lightings are an indispensable part of a planted aquarium.
 There are varieties of lights available in the market, including Incandescent Light, Metal Halogen Light, Fluorescent Light, LED Light, etc.

-I suggest LED lights because they are energy-efficient, durable, don’t add extra heat to the aquarium water.
+I suggest LED lights because they are energy-efficient, durable, and don’t add extra heat to the aquarium water.
 In addition, they provide the right spectrum and intensity for growing aquatic plants.

 An external type filter, either a canister or HOB (hang on the back) filter, will be a good match for that.

 Maintaining the water temperature for your fish’s comfort can easily be done by an aquarium heater.
 An inline external heater or built-in heater with the tank or any other filter that remains out of sight— can serve the purpose of aquascaping.

 Siphon Gravel Vacuum

 Water change is necessary to keep water parameters at optimum levels in aquariums.
 10-15% of water change is recommended every week.
 Siphon gravel vacuum helps to remove water from the aquarium during the water change.

 A Protein Skimmer

 Protein skimmer removes organic wastes, including but not limited to fish poops and leftover foods.
-Organic matter in the tank water creates foam when whisked by the protein skimmer and air; after that, foams spill over into the collection cup.
+Organic matter in the tank water creates foam when whisked by the protein skimmer and air; after that, foam spills over into the collection cup.

 A protein skimmer helps clean the toxic material, requiring less water change and continuously oxygenating the water.

 Nutrients & CO2

 CO2 is essential for plants’ photosynthesis; CO2 presented in aquarium water may sometimes be insufficient for plants to undergo the process.
 For this instance, a complete CO2 system may be necessary for plants’ survival and growth.

 Water Test Kits

 Measuring the water parameter is vital to understanding any unwanted alteration in tank chemistry.
 Therefore, I suggest buying a quality test kit so that you get reliable results.

-Measuring the ammonia, nitrite, pH, nitrates levels regularly is essential to know the condition and make the necessary adjustments.
+Measuring the ammonia, nitrite, pH, and nitrate levels regularly is essential to know the condition and make the necessary adjustments.

 Scissors And Tweezers